Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Because of this and other recruiting efforts, the result has been that about half of the candidates we see are specifically targeting OC Tanner for a job, and some are not even applying at other companies.

+[ slide

-[slide: Advice to the hiring manager, Be transparent]
+Advice to the hiring manager, Be transparent

+]

 Before we launch into the mechanics of our interview process, here are some pointers.